sinclairzx81/typebox/readme.md

 ### Indexed Access Types

-TypeBox supports indexed access types using `Type.Index`.
-This type provides a consistent way to access interior property and array element types without having to extract them from the underlying schema representation.
+TypeBox supports indexed access types using `Index`.
+This type provides a consistent way of accessing interior property and array element types without having to extract them from the underlying schema representation.
 Indexed access types are supported for object, array, tuple, union and intersect types.

 ```typescript
 const T = Type.Object({                              // const T = {